-Edition III of our One Sentence Poetry Contest is underway.
+Edition III of our One Sentence Poetry Contest is closed for entries.
 Winners of this popular contest will appear in the Summer Issue of the magazine in June.

 Poetry of a single sentence has a long history in literature.
 John Keats’ Bright star, would I were steadfast, Ezra Pound’s In a Station of the Metro, William Carlos Williams’ The Red Wheelbarrow, Linda Paston’s The New Dog, to name a few.